80 Plus: Technical overview

+Shortcomings

+Thermal conditions at full load

 The testing conditions may give an unrealistic expectation of efficiency for heavily loaded, high power (rated much larger than 300 W) supplies.
 A heavily loaded power supply and the computer it is powering generate significant amounts of heat, which may raise the power supply temperature, which is likely to decrease its efficiency.
 Since power supplies are certified at room temperature, this effect is not taken into account.

+Technically speaking, 80 Plus does test the power supply at full load, under which it is affected by its own heat generation.
+What it does not test is the effects of the heat generated by other components in the computer making its way into the power supply.
+There are additional requirements on testing PSUs with cooling fans, which draw power and reduce the measured efficiency.
+PSUs with no fan or an always-on, fixed-speed fan can be tested directly.
+PSUs with an internally-controlled fan must undergo a warmup period of 30 minutes or five fan cycles.
+PSUs with an externally-controlled fan should be tested at minimum fan speed setting.

+Standby and very low load

 80 Plus does not set efficiency targets for very low load.
 For instance, generation of standby power may still be relatively inefficient, and may not meet requirements of the One Watt Initiative.
 Testing of 80 Plus power supplies shows that they vary considerably in standby efficiency.
 Some power supplies consume half a watt or less in standby with no load, where others consume several times as much at standby, even though they may meet higher 80 Plus certification requirement levels.

+The 80 Plus Titanium level expands requirements to include efficiency at 10% load.
+The 80 Plus Ruby level additionally includes efficiency at 5% load.
+See tables above for precise requirements.

+The 80 Plus measurement protocol includes the measurement of standby power, but it is not stated anywhere on their webpage whether it is taken account into certification.